rushikeshadhav/live-class-project-1/README.md

 # Rushikesh Adhav

-## What I have learnt in this porject ?
+## What I have learnt in this project ?
 - Classes and ids
 - Selectors
 - Pseudoselectors